Microsoft Azure

 Logging into Crowdcontrol Using SSO

-After you have enabled SSO, your team members can navigate to Azure and click the Bugcrowd app to log in.
-If SSO is set up properly, members will be logged into Crowdcontrol.
 If SSO is not working, remove the URL from the Single-Sign On optional field under Basic SAML Configuration settings for Bugcrowd app in Microsoft Azure.

 Onboarding